 Sunburn Based on Degree

-Most sunburns can be treated with over-the-counter treatments or natural home remedies.
+You can treat most first and second-degree sunburns with over-the-counter treatments or natural home remedies.
 There are three stages of sunburn.

 1. First-degree sunburn

 First-degree sunburns affect the superficial layer of skin.
-Symptoms include red skin, some pain, no blisters, and little swelling.
+Symptoms include red skin, pain, no blisters, and slight swelling.

-For first-degree sunburn treatment taking cool tea baths or cool showers with low-pressure water.
+For first-degree sunburn treatment, take cool tea baths or cool showers with low-pressure water.
 Apply cool tea compresses and aloe vera for relief.

 2. Second-degree sunburn

-Second-degree sunburns extending into some of the underlying skin layers are known as partial-thickness skin burns.
+Second-degree sunburns extending into some underlying skin layers are known as partial-thickness skin burns.
 Symptoms are more painful with red skin and water blisters.
-These sunburns are a little more serious but you can still treat them at home in the same manner.
+These sunburns are a little more serious, but you can still treat them at home in the same manner.